By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 Common causes of a popping sound from a snowblower engine include:

 - Fueling issue

 - Internal engine fault

-While one person may describe a noise as a pop, another may describe it as a backfire.
+While one person may describe the noise as a pop, another may describe it as a backfire.
 Whatever we call the noise, it’s a cause of concern.
 Popping usually occurs through the intake system and can be heard loudest around the air filter.
-A louder noise sometimes described as a backfire, is generally heard from the muffler.
+A louder noise, sometimes described as a backfire, is generally heard from the muffler.